PanGalacticTech/linux-cheatsheets/auto_start_browser_kiosk.md

 that will make it run with fewer options auto resetting after 2 minutes inactivity

-## Alternative Method 2:
+## Alternative Method 2 - Add Chromium to Autostart (WRONG)

-I have got it working.
+This method is wrong and does not seem to work reliably. left in notes to show why it does not work!

 It seems you can't start chromium from bash as it there is no gui so fails.

 I got chromium to start on boot by adding
 ```
 "@chromium --kiosk www.bbc.co.uk"
 ```
 to the "autostart" file in /etc/xdg/lxsession/LXDE/

 ## Alternative Method 3: